Today is When Is Your Testing Date?

 Robin Hood was a heroic rogue who stole from the rich and gave to the poor.
 When your TOEFL study time is limited, you need to practice like Robin Hood by stealing time from your best (rich) subjects and giving it to your worst (poor) subjects.
 All four subjects on the TOEFL are worth the same number of points, so you have nothing to lose with the Robin Hood method.

-ETS, the official developer of the exam, strongly recommends this TOEFL study technique, advising test-takers to “practice more on their weakest skills.”
+ETS, the official administrator of the exam, strongly recommends this TOEFL study technique, advising test-takers to “practice more on their weakest skills.”
 [2]

 2. Maximize Your Reading TOEFL Study Time With ‘So What’ Questions